 Penal Code 138 PC is the California statute that makes it a crime for witnesses to take or ask for a bribe when it influences their testimony or their availability to testify at a court proceeding.
 A violation of this law is a felony offense punishable by up to 4 years in jail or prison.

-While this statute penalizes witnesses from receiving bribes, Penal Code 137 PC is the California law that makes it a crime for a person to bribe a witness.
+While this statute penalizes witnesses for receiving bribes, Penal Code 137 PC is the California law that makes it a crime for a person to bribe a witness.

 The language of PC 137 states that, “every person who is a witness, or is about to be called as such, who receives, or offers to receive, any bribe, upon any understanding that his or her testimony shall be influenced thereby, or that he or she will absent…from the trial or proceeding upon which his or her testimony is required, is guilty of a felony.”

 - a witness accepting $5,000 to do a “no show” at a criminal trial.

 - an expert witness changing his/her opinion as to damages in a personal injury matter, in exchange for a few free weeks in the plaintiff’s vacation home.

 - a criminal defendant’s family member accepting a blank check in return for the person not showing up at the defendant’s sentencing hearing.

 An accused has the right to challenge a bribery charge with a legal defense.
 Some common defenses used by our attorneys include: